The Duelist (2016 film)

 The Duelist (Дуэлянт) is a 2016 Russian action adventure thriller drama film directed by Aleksey Mizgirev.
 The film stars Pyotr Fyodorov, Vladimir Mashkov, and Yulia Khlynina.
-This is the Russian third feature film produced using the IMAX format.
-It was released in Russia on September 29, 2016 in full IMAX.
+This is the third Russian feature film produced using the IMAX format.
+It was released in Russia on September 29, 2016, in full IMAX.

 An adventure film, with dramatic and thriller elements set against the backdrop of palaces and the noble view of the Russian capital, the movie centers on Yakovlev, a retired officer, who returns to St. Petersburg from a long exile.
-While in the city, he fights as a duelist’s representative.
+While in the city, he fights as a duelist's representative.
 During Nineteenth-century Russian duel law allowed for a duelist to be replaced by any one person.
 Though Yakovlev fights for money, he also seeks honor and revenge against those who disgraced him, therein, challenging the Russian Providence.

 Inspirations

 The movie goes back to the novels of City mysteries, popular in the middle of the 19th century (the most famous example - Les Vrais Mystères de Paris (1844) by Eugène François Vidocq).
-In preparation for filming, Alex Mizgirev reviewed the movie The Duellists directed by Ridley Scott (1977) and loosely based on the novel by Joseph Conrad's Duel, which, in turn, was inspired by Pushkin's The Shot.
+In preparation for filming, Alex Mizgirev reviewed the movie The Duellists directed by Ridley Scott (1977) and loosely based on the novel by Joseph Conrad's Duel, which, in turn, was inspired by Alexander Pushkin's The Shot.

 Plot

 Set in Saint Petersburg in 1860, the story revolves around retired officer Yakovlev.
 A deadly shot, Yakovlev is effectively a kind of mercenary in that he is available for hire through his associate Baron Staroe to stand in for others in formal duels.

 Much later in the film, flashbacks reveal that years ago an Aleut shaman has predicted he would never die, and so far that seems about right as Yakovlev wins duel after duel, wounding and more often killing noble opponents.
 Although duels of honor are technically illegal in Russia at the time, most people turn a blind eye to the law.
 The code of practice is not written down anywhere, and yet everyone knows the rules and rituals, while many participants see it as an almost mystical rite.
-To take part in a duel is to accept that one’s fate is ultimately in the hands of God, hence the practice of Russian roulette.
+To take part in a duel is to accept that one's fate is ultimately in the hands of God, hence the practice of Russian roulette.

-Eventually, it turns out that all of Yakovlev’s recent duels were secretly arranged by Count Beklemishev.
+Eventually, it turns out that all of Yakovlev's recent duels were secretly arranged by Count Beklemishev.
 He is a shadowy puppet master with a grudge and designs on Princess Martha Tuchkova whose brother (Prince Tuchkov) Yakovlev is scheduled to duel with next.
 When attraction stirs between him and the pretty blond princess, problems arise, especially since, as the flashbacks reveal, Yakovlev has an agenda of his own.

 Cast

 Release

 The screening was part of the 2016 Toronto International Film Festival official program.

-The film was released in Russia on September 29, 2016 by Walt Disney Studios Sony Pictures Releasing (WDSSPR).
+The film was released in Russia on September 29, 2016, by Walt Disney Studios Sony Pictures Releasing (WDSSPR).
 It was scheduled for release in China in 2017.

-Reception and Reviews
+Reception

+Box office

 The film was number-one on its opening weekend at the Russian box office, with US$2.4 million.